prashant-kikani/prashant-kikani.github.io/_posts/2020-11-2-best-quotes-2.markdown

 > "Every action has its pleasures and its price." -Socrates

-Everything have something positive & thing negative.
+Everything has something positive & negative.
 Ratio of positive & negative may differ but they will always be non-zero.

 <hr style="height:0px; color:rgb(240,240,240); background-color:#DCDCDC;"><br/>